andyMa5on/to_do_list/README.md

 1. On initially loading the page, if you have never created or deleted all projects the main section will appear with a few lines of text and a button asking you to create your first project.

-2. Using the projects `button` to open the list of all your projects, once opened you will see a need add button to create a task.
+2. Using the projects `button` to open the projects menu, once opened you will see a new add button to create a project.

+Once you have clicked either button a modal will appear where you can enter the project title.

+The final step is can be completed in a number of ways:

+1. Use the bottom right `button` on the modal named "add"

+2. Hit the enter key on your keyboard

+3. If you would like to add more then one project press shift+enter.
+This will add your project and clear your project title so you can add your next one.

 ```
 Note: Once you create a new project the UI will automatically update causing the following things to happen:

-1. The projects side bar will close
+1. The projects menu will close
 2. The newly created project will be loaded so you can start creating tasks
 ```

 ## ***Deleting a project***